jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Double constrictor knot, or slipped variant.** This binding serves well as a simple hitch.
 - **Trucker’s hitch (fixed-loop variant, securely locked).**
-  Start with a secure binding.
-Follow that with a fixed loop.
-Pass the end around an object and back through the loop.
-Pull the end back toward the object, enjoying a 3:1 mechanical advantage.
-Fasten the end temporarily to the standing part with a half-hitch immediately adjacent to the loop.
-Then lock it with a secure binding.
+  Start with a secure binding (not pictured).
+Follow that with a fixed upper loop (e.g. alpine butterfly).
+Pass the end around an object and back through the upper loop.
+Tighten rope by pulling end back toward that object, then clamp it to the lower loop with a half-hitch.
+Lock that half hitch with a secure binding (e.g. strangle knot).

 ![Initial binding to the left, not pictured.
 Upper loop is an alpine butterfly.
 Final binding is a strangle knot around the standing part.][truckers-hitch-photo]
 *A secure trucker's hitch*